samiBendou/MathToolKitCPP/README.md

 ### Author : samiBendou

-### Last Update : 05/22/2018
+### Last Update : 10/05/2018

 ### Current Version : 0.4

-MathToolKit is a complete framework for linear algebra and differential equations solving in C++.
+MathToolKit is a framework for linear algebra and differential equations solving in C++.
 It's a tool box to ease applied maths and physics in C++.
 It's the a framework to perform fast and efficient scientific calculation and AI.

 ### Compatibility